aldebaran/qibuild/doc/source/beginner/qibuild/tutorial.rst

-``qicd`` is a small shell function that lets you jump quickly from one project to an other inside your wortkree.
+``qicd`` is a small shell function that lets you jump quickly from one project to an other inside your worktree.

 If you have access to ``bash`` shell, you can patch your config file in order to use ``qicd``